stratis-storage/stratis-docs/content/stratisd-release-notes-2.0.1.md

 The device discovery implementation was improved; computational complexity was reduced and additional logging on unusual events was added.

-The D-Bus layer was restructured to more cleanly suppport multiple versioned D-Bus interfaces.
+The D-Bus layer was restructured to more cleanly support multiple versioned D-Bus interfaces.

 All macros were rewritten to use fully qualified names to improve code